JOHN WALSH / SCIENCE PHOTO LIBRARY JOHN WALSH / SCIENCE PHOTO LIBRARY

-Light micrograph of a colony of Volvox containing six asexual daughter colonies within.
+Light micrograph of a colony of Volvox containing eight asexual daughter colonies within.
 Volvox is an organism that lies between the plant & animal kingdom, being variously classified with the green algae (plant) or flagellates (animal).
 The colony contains from hundreds to thousands of cells arranged at the surface of a watery matrix.
 The individual cells have two flagella & eyespots.
 They reproduce both asexually & sexually.
 In the former case cells in the rear of the colony divide to form daughter colonies.
 Once released the parent colony dies.
 In the latter case male & female gametes are produced & a sexual union occurs.
-Magnification x75 at 35mm size.

 Model release not required.
 Property release not required.